 Applying for an ERF grant

-Hennepin County is not having a Spring 2020 grant round.
-Starting August 2020, we will begin accepting applications online through the Supplier Portal for the Fall 2020 round.
+From August 1-November 2, 2020, we will accept applications online through the Supplier Portal for the Fall 2020 round.

-To access the Response For Proposal (RFP) and apply:
+To access the Request For Proposal (RFP) and apply:

 - Visit the Supplier Portal.